gojimmypi/RFID_Logger/README.md

 With Enterprise Security at the WiFi AP, integrated security could be configured at the web server.

+Why not a Raspberry Pi?
+The only thing we are doing is sending an RFID value to a database.
+Yes, the implementation would probably be easier on a Raspberry Pi.
+But we don't need the complexity and vulerabilities of an entire operating system.
+An embedded controller is also vastly more appropriate for low power applications.

 This solution should NOT be used for security applications, as noted [here](https://github.com/miguelbalboa/rfid#security) and repeated here:

 ## Security